JAMSUPREME/phoenix-vs-rails-magic/PITCHME.md

 +++

-# Reflections
+### Reflections

-- If we had to change the order of discount processing (dollar discounts before percentages, etc.) which would be easier? *(Think about shifting pipe order vs. modifying methods, children, and their tests)*
+- If we had to change the order of discount processing (dollar discounts before percentages, etc.) which would be easier?
-- If we had to make our code flexible enough to deal with percentages, flat discounts, combination discounts, etc. which way would be easier to refactor? *(Thinking about types)*
+- If we had to make our code flexible enough to deal with percentages, flat discounts, combination discounts, etc. which way would be easier to refactor?
+- Would this result in simpler testing, less stubbing?

+Note:
+ - Think about shifting pipe order vs. modifying methods, children, and their tests
+ - Thinking about types
-- Would this result in simpler testing, less stubbing? *(Think about dependencies in each class and testing in isolation vs. altogether)*
+ - Think about dependencies in each class and testing in isolation vs. altogether